Hi, I'm Eli Lifland. I may improve the formatting at some point.

 Clash Royale

-During the end of high school and beginning of college, I was addicted to the mobile game, Clash Royale, did well in a few competitions and built up a bit of a following before quitting.
-My YouTube channel was here.
+During the end of high school and beginning of college, I played a lot of Clash Royale, a mobile game.
+I did well in a few competitions and built up a bit of a following before quitting.

 Speedcubing